ocmts/rfcs/active-rfcs/0001-basic-input-output.md

 Define the database table in TypeScript class, so we can query it from frontend in a typesafe way without any hassle.
 No backend api controller needed, no extra frontend model class needed.

+# Detailed Design

+There are following minimal functionalities to finish a whole process

+* create a AWS mysql database if not created yet
+* reset the database with latest table schema
+* init the table with data from json file
+* deploy a backend api to AWS lambda, expose http
+* a frontend sdk to query via http